 Classical music experienced live can be exquisite.
 More people are streaming audio than ever before, however, and much of those exquisite qualities are completely lost.

-Over the past few years, the number of people streaming audio online has increased by a staggering 233% from 79.1 billion users in 2014 to 184.38 billion in 2017.
+Over the past few years the volume of audio being streamed online has increased by a staggering 233%, from 79.1 billion streams in 2014 to 184.38 billion in 2017.
 Of everyone who is listening to music, 80% of those people are streaming.
-Even though only about 60% of listeners pay for music streaming services, which is about 112 million people, the global music industry’s revenue still grew by about 6% in 2016 due to the sheer number of listeners (Nielsen).
+Even though only about 60% of listeners pay for music streaming services, which is about 112 million people, the global music industry’s revenue still grew by about 6% in 2016 due to the sheer number of listeners (Nielsen).*

 With all of this growth, classical music listeners are not moving towards these services with the same excitement.
 Only about 20% of classical music listeners are streaming music digitally (Nielsen) because popular streaming services make it difficult to search for classical music.

 Why is streaming classical music such a nightmare?
 Metadata.
 The established favorites in the music streaming world – Spotify, Pandora, Apple Music – lack the ability to add all of the information that goes into one classical music track.

 Here is an example of fitting all of the information from a classical music track from extraordinary mezzo-soprano Joyce DiDonato’s album, In War & Peace.

 The hardest part about maneuvering through all of this information on Spotify is that there is no easy way see all of it, which effects the users ability to search for it as well.